Rikj000/MoniGoMani/Documentation/Docs-MoniGoMani.md

 - Compare if the HyperOpt Run 2b Results are better then on your Run 2a attempt

 # How to share your test results properly
-The easiest way to share how your MGM setup has been doing would be by posting a screenshot in the [Discord Server](https://discord.gg/xFZ9bB6vEz) with the output of the `/status table` and `/profit` commands (Using the Telegram connection of the bot) + The complete output of the log being printed while HyperOpting (See [Some Test Results]() for examples).
+The easiest way to share how your MGM setup has been doing would be by posting a screenshot in the [Matrix Community](https://matrix.to/#/+moni-go-mani:matrix.org) or [Discord server](https://discord.gg/xFZ9bB6vEz) with the output of the `/status table` and `/profit` commands (Using the Telegram connection of the bot) + The complete output of the log being printed while HyperOpting (See [Some Test Results](https://github.com/Rikj000/MoniGoMani/tree/main/Some%20Test%20Results) for examples).

 Also, one of the other most welcome things is the results from the `TotalOverallSignalImportanceCalculator`, but you'll have to paste your own fresh HyperOpt results in it first before it can make you a nice report that can help us find better signals for MGM !:rocket: